-- P. Lindert, Growing Public- Social Spending and Economic Growth since the 18th Century, Oxford UP 2004 - Very interesting and etailed history of the rise of modern government and social spendings (tax revenues: 10% Y during 18c-19c and pretty much until WW1; 30-50% Y in all developed countries today) - Rising living standards during 20c came with the rise of government - Rise of fiscal and social state was not bad for growth and development because public spendings were for the most part growth-enhancing: public infrastructures, education, health, etc. - Up to a point, there is no equity/efficiency trade-off
+- P. Lindert, Growing Public- Social Spending and Economic Growth since the 18th Century, Oxford UP 2004 - Very interesting and detailed history of the rise of modern government and social spendings (taxes: 10% Y during 18c-19c & until WW1; 30-50% Y in all developed count. today) - Rising living standards during 20c came with the rise of government and the modern fiscal and social state - Rise of fiscal and social state was not bad for growth and development because public spendings were for the most part growth-enhancing: public infrastructures, education, health, etc. → post-WW2 rise of govt was good for growth - Up to a point, there is no equity/efficiency trade-off - Key role of education for comparative devt: US vs Europe, UK vs Germany-Sweden vs France, Asia today; govt policies and institutions are very important to explain cross-country differences (culture, family structures and values, religion also played large historical roles; see Todd, lecture 6) - Key role of education also implies that excessive inequality is not good for development (infinite education cannot accumulate in one individual...)

-Long run impact of inequality on development
+Long run negative impact of extreme inequality on development